-The expert group overseeing the revision also produced a report which identifies a number of issues that were raised but not fully addressed as part of the review process and which could be considered by candidates for possible future study.
+The expert group overseeing the 2013 revision also produced a report which identifies a number of issues that were raised but not fully addressed as part of the review process and which could be considered candidates for possible future study.

-A number of new concepts are introduced, including:
+A number of new concepts were introduced, including:

 - National privacy strategies.
 While effective laws are essential, the strategic importance of privacy today also requires a multifaceted national strategy co-ordinated at the highest levels of government.